Cadene/pretrained-models.pytorch/README.md

 News:

+- 16/11/2017: nasnet-a-large pretrained model ported by T. Durand and R. Cadene
 - 22/07/2017: torchvision pretrained models
 - 22/07/2017: momentum in inceptionv4 and inceptionresnetv2 to 0.1
 - 17/07/2017: model.input_range attribut
-- 17/07/2017: BNInception pretrained on ImageNet
+- 17/07/2017: BNInception pretrained on Imagenet

 ## Summary